HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/enable_sso.md

         ![alt text](./image-5.png)

+    For more information on Volt MX Foundry identity services, refer to [Configure Identity Service](https://help.hcl-software.com/voltmx/v9.5/Foundry/voltmx_foundry_user_guide/Content/ConfigureIdentiryService.html){target="_blank"}.

+    !!!note
+        If VoltMX and HCL DX environments are hosted on separate instances, there might be issues with Cross-Origin Resource Sharing (CORS).
+For more information, see the topic [CORS Configuration](https://help.hcl-software.com/voltmx/v9.2/Foundry/vmf_integrationservice_admin_console_userguide/Content/Runtime_Configuration.html#cors-configuration){target="_blank"}.

 6. Enable SSO in the Iris application.

+    1. Ensure the Iris is connected to the Foundry application which contains the SSO configurations.
+For more information on how to create an application, refer to [Getting started with Iris](https://help.hcl-software.com/voltmx/v9.5/Iris/iris_tutorials/Content/Module/getting_started_iris.html){target="_blank"}.

+    2. Create login form in Iris using the guide reffered in [Getting started with Iris](https://help.hcl-software.com/voltmx/v9.5/Iris/iris_tutorials/Content/Module/getting_started_iris.html){target="_blank"}.

-    1. Create login form in Iris, add the following code to form init:
+    3. Add the following code to form init:

         ```javascript
         if (!VMXFoundry) return;